 5. Validate scope

-Once you have your work breakdown of the project’s deliverables, you’ll need a validate scope process.
+Once you have your work breakdown of the project’s deliverables, you’ll need a validated scope process.
 That’s an established structure of who needs to approve each portion of the project.
-There’s nothing worse than completing a deliverable and not knowing who needs to sign off on it to keep the project moving forward.
+This ensures that when you complete a deliverable, you already know who needs to sign off on it to keep the project moving forward.
 You’ll need to define who has the authority to formally approve deliverables before you begin the project.

 6. Control scope

-We talked about the change control process earlier, and this is when you’ll want to define what that change control process looks like.
-There will be people constantly wanting to add or change your project—you need to define how people can propose a change, how to determine the impact of the proposed change, and how to decide whether the change is accepted.
+We talked about the change control process earlier, and this is when you’ll want to define it.
+People will constantly want to add or change to your project, so you need to define how people can propose a change, how to determine the impact of the proposed change, and how to decide whether the change is accepted.
 This process is important for keeping your project in line while still allowing for necessary changes.

 Defining the scope of a project is much more involved than just scribbling some project characteristics on a sticky note.
 With these steps and the templates shown above, it’s much, much easier to work efficiently and systematically as you prepare for projects.